packetinspector/Tufin/USP-Generator/Readme.md

 ```

-To change the number of zones edit the variable at the top of the JS:
+To change the default number of zones for a new USP edit the variable at the top of the JS:
 ```javascript
 var number_of_zones = 3;
 ```